 Subdivision (b)(3)(A) is based upon Magistrates Rule 2(c) and has been amended by deleting the last sentence, which provides that trial may occur within 30 days "upon written consent of the defendant."
 The change is warranted because the Speedy Trial Act does not apply to petty offenses.
 See 18 U.S.C. §3172(2).
 Subdivision (b)(3)(B), "Failure to Consent," currently appears in Magistrates Rule 3(a).
 The first sentence has been amended to make it applicable to all misdemeanor and petty offense defendants who fail to consent.
 The last sentence of Rule 3(a) has been deleted entirely.
-Because the clerk is responsible for all district court case files, including those for misdemeanor and petty offense cases tried by magistrates, it is not necessary to state that the file be transmitted to the clerk of court.
+Because the clerk is responsible for all district court case files, including those for misdemeanor and petty offense that the file be transmitted to the clerk of court.